mbwong/mbwong.github.com/_posts/2013-01-21-how-to-pick-a-first-job.md

 5. *Support infrastructure*: It's worth it to inquire about the resources that the company will devote to helping you succeed in the job as well.
 The question is: Will you be able to focus on the thing you actually care about?
 For example, does the company provide you with sufficient compensation so that you don't have to worry too much about paying bills?
 Are there the internal staff, policies, support teams, or tools that you need in order to be productive?
 Will the additional perks (e.g. free food and gyms) help you focus on your job?
 How will these things affect your ability to learn?

-There will be a non-career dimension to an employment decisions as well.
-Family, friends, and location should factor your decision, for your first job is far less important than the people and support network around you.
+Then there is a non-career dimension to an employment decisions as well.
+Family, friends, and location should factor your decision, for the people and support network around you are important for your personal growth as well.

-Bear in mind, also, that it is premature optimization to follow this recommendation unless you have some idea of what you want to learn.
-If you aren't sure what career path you're interested in, read my essay on [how to find a calling][ss] as well.
+You might ask, what should I learn?
+I was choosing between relatively similar paths with a field, but given a choice between two different fields, how would I have chosen?
+Well, that's a topic for [another post][ss].

 [ss]: http://mbwong.com/2012/12/01/finding-a-calling.html